mark14wu/hipress/README.md

 # References
 [1] Frank Seide, Hao Fu, Jasha Droppo, Gang Li, and Dong Yu.
-1-bit stochastic gradient descent and its application to data-paralleldistributed training of speech dnns.
-InFifteenth Annual Conference ofthe International Speech Communication Association, 2014.
+1-bit stochastic gradient descent and its application to data-parallel distributed training of speech dnns.
+InFifteenth Annual Conference of the International Speech Communication Association, 2014.

 [2] Nikko Strom.
 Scalable distributed dnn training using commodity gpu cloud computing.
 In Proceedings of Sixteenth Annual Conference of the International Speech Communication Association, 2015.